 Specify the value 0 for nnpfc_purpose to be a specific purpose (instead of "unknown or unspecified").

+Specify the value range of nnpfc_purpose to be 0 to 255, inclusive (instead of 0 to 232 − 2, inclusive).

 Specify the following constraint to replace the existing constraint on the value of nnpfc_out_sub_c_flag, as an asserted bug fix: When ChromaFormatIdc is equal to 2 and nnpfc_out_sub_c_flag is present, the value of nnpfc_out_sub_c_flag shall be equal to 1.

 Delta code filter output picture width and height while fixing the asserted bug of missing value ranges for ue(v)-coded syntax elements.